fracpete/weka-virtualenv/README.md

 explorer <env>
 	Launches the Weka Explorer.
+	You can supply a dataset filename to load immediately in the Explorer.

 guichooser <env>
 	Launches the Weka GUIChooser.

 help
 	Outputs help information.

+knowledgeflow <env>
+	Launches the Weka KnowledgeFlow.

 list_cmds
 	Lists all available commands.